 Firstly, financial rewards should be off the table (this might be surprising to some).
 In Drive, Pink highlights the large body of evidence that suggests that monetary rewards don’t actually increase motivation levels at all.

 According to Herzberg’s Two-Factor Theory, financial factors only affect motivation when they are lacking.
 For example, if your team’s salaries are below a level where they can comfortably support themselves, they are obviously going to be demotivated.
-However, if your team are already fairly compensated for their work, then additional monetary bonuses will have little to no impact on motivation.
+However, if your team are already fairly compensated for their work, then additional monetary bonuses will have little to no impact on overall motivation.

 Effective rewards are all about making people feel valued on a regular basis and celebrating successes in an authentic way.
 You can do this by making sure that they are unexpected, personal and meaningful.